Pizza oven insulation – General

 Pros and cons of FB pizza oven insulation:

 Forno Bravo likes to refer to our pizza oven insulation as space-age technology, as opposed to old world philosophy.
 When discussing our pizza oven insulation, we have to look at two applications: FB insulation blanket for the dome and FB insulation board for your hearth.
 For the purposes of this page, we will consider both types of insulation the same, but click on either of the product links to understand how each is slightly different.

 - FB insulation board is a high strength, high-efficiency Alumina Silicate board originally designed for industrial applications, such as aluminum melting and holding furnaces.
 One 2″(5 cm) thick layer of FB Board panel reduces the 800ºF cooking floor of a pizza oven to roughly 170ºF at equilibrium, making it roughly twice as efficient as pure Vermiculite board, and even more efficient than poured vermiculite / perlite and Portland cement mixes;

-- Ceramic fiber insulation blanket is easily cut and shaped to accommodate any type of build, no mold forming to get a desired shape.
-You can see how to insulate, lath and shape an oven on our Youtube channel.
+- Ceramic fiber insulation blanket is easily cut and shaped to accommodate any type of build, no mold forming to get the desired shape.
+You can see how to insulate, lath, and shape an oven on our Youtube channel.
 You can save several days in construction time;

 - Ceramic fiber insulation, since it requires half the thickness of vermiculite, takes up less room and is significantly lighter when fully installed;

 - Ceramic fiber pizza oven insulation does not expand and contract as much as the vermiculite and perlite mixed concrete, providing a longer lifespan for your pizza oven.

 - When cutting it to shape it, air gaps can form.
 These should be compressed with lath before finishing the oven;